- Home

 We pressed on with our industry transformation efforts across 23 sectors through the Industry Transformation Maps (ITMs), covering about 80% of our economy.
 While transformation efforts take time, our progress has been encouraging.

-Since the progressive launch of ITMs from 2016, labour productivity grew by 2.4% per annum (p.a.) between 2016 and 2023, despite economic shocks from the COVID-19 pandemic.
+Since the progressive launch of ITMs from 2016, overall labour productivity for the 23 ITM sectors grew by 2.4% per annum (p.a.) between 2016 and 2023, despite economic shocks from the COVID-19 pandemic.

 Nonetheless, productivity trends varied across ITM sectors, with outward-oriented ITM sectors recording stronger gains in labour productivity (3.1% p.a.) compared to the domestically-oriented ITM sectors (-0.3% p.a.).
 The weaker productivity growth among domestically-oriented sectors was partly due to operational disruptions during the pandemic, and generally manpower-intensive job roles with limited automation potential in the near-term.